-- 1 The Australian unit of competency can be accessed using this link: MSS405002A Analyse and map a value stream.
+- 1 The Australian unit of competency can be accessed using this link: MSS405007A Introduce competitive systems and practices to a small or medium enterprise.
 The MSS11 Sustainability Training Package, which contains the Competitive Systems and Practices qualifications, can be downloaded from the National Register for the Vocational Education and Training (VET) Sector website: https://training.gov.au/Training/Details/MSS11.
-This standard has been registered on the New Zealand Qualifications Framework (NZQF) as part of the Mutual Recognition of Vocational Education and Training Qualifications between Australia and New Zealand, and has been endorsed by Competenz. - 2 Memorandum of Understanding

-MSA the Manufacturing Industry Skills Council are developers of the Sustainability Training Package.
+This standard has been registered on the New Zealand Qualifications Framework (NZQF) as part of the Mutual Recognition of Vocational Education and Training Qualifications between Australia and New Zealand, and has been endorsed by Competenz. - 2 Memorandum of Understanding MSA the Manufacturing Industry Skills Council are developers of the Sustainability Training Package.
 A memorandum of understanding has been established between Competenz, and MSA.
 The memorandum of understanding outlines: the agreement between Competenz and MSA on moderation in New Zealand, the accreditation of providers in New Zealand, and the provision for participation of the New Zealand industry in the review of this competency standard in the future.
 Further information relating to accreditation and moderation of this standard is outlined in CMR 0013.

-3 All workplace practices must meet recognised codes of practice, and documented workplace health, safety and environmental procedures (where these exceed the code) for personal, product, workplace health, safety, and environmental matters and the obligations required under current law including the Health and Safety in Employment Act 1992, Resource Management Act 1991, and their subsequent amendments.
+- 3 All workplace practices must meet recognised codes of practice, and documented workplace health, safety and environmental procedures (where these exceed the code) for personal, product, workplace health, safety, and environmental matters and the obligations required under current law including the Health and Safety in Employment Act 1992, Resource Management Act 1991, and their subsequent amendments. - 4 Definition

-4 Definition